Harold L. Martin

+The Harold L. Martin Sr. Engineering Research and Innovation Complex (Opened in 2019), on A&T's Campus, and the Martin-Schexnider Residence Hall (opened in 2012) at Winston-Salem State, have both been named in his honor.
+Martin has garnered many other awards and honors, including the title of President Emeritus, an Honorary Degree from Wake Forest University, the Thurgood Marshall College Fund's Education Leadership Award and inclusion in the 2015 Ebony magazine Power 100.

 Early life and education

 Martin, a native of Winston-Salem, North Carolina, received both his bachelor's and Master of Science degrees in electrical engineering from North Carolina A&T. He later earned a doctoral degree in electrical engineering from Virginia Tech in 1980.